 But here’s the problem:

-When you travel often for work, it’s difficult to stay consistent on your workouts.
+When you often travel for work, it’s difficult to stay consistent with your workouts.

 You’re not able to go to the gym.
 Or you’re not able to carry a dumbbell with you on the plane.

 Well with resistance bands, you can easily stuff it into your regular travel bag and take it with you – anywhere.

 Think of it as your mobile gym.
 This means you can work out consistently to achieve the results you want.

 We’ve discussed some of the benefits of using resistance bands during your exercise.